 However, there are also people who just treat them like a nostalgic, delicious snack.

-Ji Xiang sells a total of eight Ang Ku Kueh flavours ($0.90 per pc) which include peanut, sweet bean, salty bean paste, corn, coconut, yam ($1) and the seasonal durian ($1.80).
+Ji Xiang sells a total of eight Ang Ku Kueh flavours ($1 per pc) including peanut, sweet bean, salty bean paste, corn, sesame, coconut, yam ($1) and the seasonal durian ($1.80).
+To emphasize again, most are usually “sold out”, leaving with peanut and sweet bean.

 Each is distinguished by the different colour of the skin.